CBC Radio 3: Launch on satellite radio (2005–2007)

 Satellite radio was approved in Canada by the CRTC on June 18, 2005.
 Over the next several months, Radio 3 was relaunched as a channel on Sirius Satellite Radio.
 The main CBC Radio 3 site was shut down for part of 2005 to facilitate the relaunch, although the podcast, the media-on-demand subsites and the Saturday night Radio Two program remained active.

 The satellite radio service launched on December 3, 2005, at which time the weekend program on CBC Radio 2 became a live simulcast of the satellite radio service.
 The main CBC Radio 3 website was relaunched a few days earlier, now featuring a collaborative music blog and an Icecast stream of Canadian music.

 Mazurin, the original host of CBC Radio 3 in its radio show format, died in October 2005, and the main Vancouver studio was named the Alexis Mazurin Studio in his memory.

 In August 2006, Radio 3 launched its own weekly chart show, The R3-30.
 Originally hosted by Craig Norris until he left the network to join CBC Radio's new outlet for Kitchener-Waterloo, CBLA-FM-2, in 2013, the program was then taken over by Lana Gay.

 On December 25, 2006, CBC Radio 3 held its first annual "Bucky Awards".
 The Bucky Awards were an awards celebration to promote independent Canadian music, and fans voted on the winners in each category.

 The station aired on Sirius 94 from its launch until June 24, 2008, when it moved to Sirius 86 as part of a major realignment of the Sirius lineup.
-On May 4, 2011, the channel was again moved as part of a reorganization of Sirius' channel lineup to channel 152.
-On May 9, 2013 the channel was moved to channel 162 and was also launched on XM.
-The channel was removed from SiriusXM effective October 1, 2022.